JohanLi1990/LeetCodePractice/DailyLog.md

     Think about which stock to invest in for one year. []
 18. Participate in one contest. []
 19. Sell laptops []

+## 2023-02-16 10:18:01
+1. LeetCode BFS [x] []
+2. Prepare for 3rd Round interview [x]
+3. SQL refresher []
+4. Secure code Warriors []
+5. Medication-Planning project []
+   - help user plan their medications, when to take the medications, how much
+   - show how much medication left, if not enough for 3 days, show warning
+   - show medication side effects
+   - show medication interactions with one another.
+6.  致18年后的你. []
+7. Java Perforamnce []
+8. Exercise []
+9. JAVA 11 course. [] pg25
+10. Moomoo tutorial beginner []
+    Think about which stock to invest in for one year. []
+11. Participate in one contest. []
+12. Sell laptops []

+## 2023-02-17 10:27:45
+1. Present the work []
+2. SQL refresher []
+3. Netowrk refresher []
+4. LeetCode []
+5. Secure code Warriors []
+6. Medication-Planning project []
+   - help user plan their medications, when to take the medications, how much
+   - show how much medication left, if not enough for 3 days, show warning
+   - show medication side effects
+   - show medication interactions with one another.
+7.  致18年后的你. []
+8. Java Perforamnce []
+9. Exercise []
+10. JAVA 11 course. [] pg25
+11. Moomoo tutorial beginner []
+    Think about which stock to invest in for one year. []
+12. Participate in one contest. []
+13. Sell laptops []

+## 2023-02-18 11:04:22
+1. Present the work []
+2. SQL refresher []
+3. Netowrk refresher []
+4. LeetCode []
+5. Secure code Warriors []
+6. Medication-Planning project []
+   - help user plan their medications, when to take the medications, how much
+   - show how much medication left, if not enough for 3 days, show warning
+   - show medication side effects
+   - show medication interactions with one another.
+7.  致18年后的你. []
+8. Java Perforamnce []
+9. Exercise []
+10. JAVA 11 course. [] pg25
+11. Moomoo tutorial beginner []
+    Think about which stock to invest in for one year. []
+12. Participate in one contest. []
+13. Sell laptops []

+## 2023-02-18 11:23:43
+1. SQL refresher []
+2. Present the work []
+3. Netowrk refresher []
+4. LeetCode []
+5. Secure code Warriors []
+6. Medication-Planning project []
+   - help user plan their medications, when to take the medications, how much
+   - show how much medication left, if not enough for 3 days, show warning
+   - show medication side effects
+   - show medication interactions with one another.
+7.  致18年后的你. []
+8. Java Perforamnce []
+9. Exercise []
+10. JAVA 11 course. [] pg25
+11. Moomoo tutorial beginner []
+    Think about which stock to invest in for one year. []
+12. Participate in one contest. []
+13. Sell laptops []

+Culture Fit
+This interview will assess your knowledge on Software Engineering; Concepts like Software Development best practices, things to avoid and improving software quality will be covered during this interview.
+You can also review Software Engineering fundamentals and best practices in the industry.
+In addition, you will be asked behavioural questions from your past; Please be prepared to share specific examples from your career.

+Please also familiarise yourself with Binance Values.
+You can find more information on our Careers page here.

+## 2023-02-24 16:02:48
+1. Include reference [x]
+2. Objectives in Workday [x]
+3. LeetCode []
+4. Secure code Warriors []
+5. Medication-Planning project []
+   - help user plan their medications, when to take the medications, how much
+   - show how much medication left, if not enough for 3 days, show warning
+   - show medication side effects
+   - show medication interactions with one another.
+6.  致18年后的你. []
+7. Java Perforamnce []
+8. Exercise []
+9. JAVA 11 course. [] pg25
+10. Moomoo tutorial beginner []
+    Think about which stock to invest in for one year. []
+11. Participate in one contest. []
+12. Sell laptops []

+## 2023-02-27 08:48:36
+1. LeetCode []
+2. CPF adjust monthly contribution [x]
+3. IRAS file tax []
+4. Include Reference Unit Tests []
+5. Objectives in Workday [x] []
+6. Secure code Warriors []
+7. Medication-Planning project []
+   - help user plan their medications, when to take the medications, how much
+   - show how much medication left, if not enough for 3 days, show warning
+   - show medication side effects
+   - show medication interactions with one another.
+8.  致18年后的你. []
+9. Java Perforamnce []
+10. Exercise []
+11. JAVA 11 course. [] pg25
+12. Moomoo tutorial beginner []
+    Think about which stock to invest in for one year. []
+13. Participate in one contest. []
+14. Sell laptops []

+## 2023-03-01 05:46:28
+1. LeetCode []
+2. Apply leave for 28th Feb, and April [x] [x]
+3. Pay for Medical Claims [x]
+4. File Medical Claims []
+5. IRAS file tax []
+6. Include Reference Unit Tests []
+7. Objectives in Workday [x] [x]
+8. Secure code Warriors []
+9. Medication-Planning project []
+   - help user plan their medications, when to take the medications, how much
+   - show how much medication left, if not enough for 3 days, show warning
+   - show medication side effects
+   - show medication interactions with one another.
+10. 致18年后的你. []
+11. Java Perforamnce []
+12. Exercise []
+13. JAVA 11 course. [] pg25
+14. Moomoo tutorial beginner []
+    Think about which stock to invest in for one year. []
+15. Participate in one contest. []
+16. Sell laptops []

+## 2023-03-01 05:46:28
+1. LeetCode [x]
+2. File Medical Claims []
+3. IRAS file tax []
+4. Include Reference Unit Tests []
+5. Apply leave 13th March []
+6. Secure code Warriors []
+7. Medication-Planning project []
+   - help user plan their medications, when to take the medications, how much
+   - show how much medication left, if not enough for 3 days, show warning
+   - show medication side effects
+   - show medication interactions with one another.
+8.  致18年后的你. []
+9. Java Perforamnce []
+10. Exercise []
+11. JAVA 11 course. [] pg25
+12. Moomoo tutorial beginner []
+    Think about which stock to invest in for one year. []
+13. Participate in one contest. []
+14. Sell laptops []

+## 2023-03-03 11:48:55
+1. Finish the damn Unit Tests []
+2. LeetCode []
+3. Try to book a Chiro Session []
+4. Apply leave 13th March []
+5. File Medical Claims []
+6. IRAS file tax []
+7. Include Reference Unit Tests []
+8. Secure code Warriors []
+9. Medication-Planning project []
+   - help user plan their medications, when to take the medications, how much
+   - show how much medication left, if not enough for 3 days, show warning
+   - show medication side effects
+   - show medication interactions with one another.
+10. 致18年后的你. []
+11. Java Perforamnce []
+12. Exercise []
+13. JAVA 11 course. [] pg25
+14. Moomoo tutorial beginner []
+    Think about which stock to invest in for one year. []
+15. Participate in one contest. []
+16. Sell laptops []